babylonhealth/Wall-E/README.md

 The bot also supports "Top Priority Labels" (configurable via the `TOP_PRIORITY_LABELS` environment variable)

-When you add one of such "Top Priority" labels to your PR, the bot will ensure that PRs marked as Top Priority will be merged before other PRs in the same queue, by making those PR jump at the front of the other non-top-priority PRs in the queue.
+When you add one of those "Top Priority" labels to your PR, the bot will ensure that this PR will be merged before any non-TP PRs targeting the same branch, by making that PR jump at the front of all the other non-top-priority PRs in the queue.

 For example, if your queue already contains PRs `A`,`B`,`C`,`D`,`E` with `A` and `B` already marked with one of the Top Priority label, then adding a Top Priority label to the PR `E` will make it jump in front of `C` and `D` but still after `A` and `B`, so the queue will become `A`,`B`,`E`,`C`,`D`.